Let’s Make Virgin Piña Coladas! These frozen piña colada smoothies are so refreshing on a hot day! (Naturally sweetened, paleo, and vegan)

-Here’s all you need to make these virgin piña coladas…
+Here are the simple ingredients you need to make these virgin piña coladas…

 - Frozen Pineapple.
 Our virgin pina colada recipe is made without pineapple juice.
-Instead, a base of frozen pineapple gives our pina colada smoothie its signature pineapple flavor.
+Instead, a base of frozen pineapple chunks gives our pina colada smoothie its signature pineapple flavor.
 I like frozen pineapple for a frosty finish (so nice on a hot day!) but check out the FAQ below if you’re using fresh pineapple instead.

 - Light Coconut Milk.
-To add a little coconut flavor the the pineapple, I use light coconut milk.
+To add a little coconut flavor the the pineapple, I use coconut milk.
 It adds a lovely subtle coconut flavor and keeps these virgin piña coladas feeling light and fresh with a lovely creaminess.